mikoweb/liquid-blocks/README.md

 This gem adds Django-like `block` and `extends` tags to the [Liquid](http://www.liquidmarkup.org/) templating language.

+## Usage

+Add the following to your `Gemfile`:

+    gem 'liquid-blocks'

+And the following to your code:

+    require 'liquid_blocks'

 ## License

 This work is licensed under the MIT License (see the LICENSE file).